mrx6s0/biil_harperInUpdate/README.md

 # bill_harper
 * A simple backdoor write in pure Python, and the usually libs.

+* This code connect to a target machine, keep the connection alive, allows to record from the microphone, if is turn on.

 * It was tested for Windows OS, and it's was sucessuful!

 * In a distro linux, just use pyinstaller or cfreeze to compile the code in a .exe format.